del-alj/client_matcha/README.md

 ##  Introduction

 Matcha is a dating web app,
-This application was made for the sole purpose of learning how to develop a web application without using :
+This application was made for the sole purpose of learning how to develop a web application using :

 <p align="center">
 	<a href="https://reactjs.org"><img src="https://img.shields.io/badge/React Js-17.0.2-D0008F.svg" alt="ReactJs"></a>